mitdralla/snowflake-dashboard/README.md

 # Snowflake Dashboard

+This fork is dedicated to rebuilding the dashboard with React from the ground up.

 This is a demo frontend for the [Snowflake identity protocol](https://github.com/hydrogen-dev/smart-contracts/tree/master/snowflake).
 It utilizes the [web3-webpacked](https://github.com/noahhydro/web3-webpacked) library.
 For more information on Snowflake, please refer to the [white paper](https://github.com/hydrogen-dev/hydro-docs/tree/master/Snowflake).

 Visit the [live dashboard](https://noahhydro.github.io/snowflake-dashboard/).